laandrad/Text-Mining/README.md

 # Text-Mining Project
 ## A Latent Semantic Analysis (LSA) to measure 'disciplinary discourse' similaries between text documents
-Exploring a Text-Mining Approach as Rapid Prototyping Tool for Formative-Assessment Development in Problem-Based Learning Environments.
+This GitHub repository includes the files used in the project entitled: "Exploring a Text-Mining Approach as Rapid Prototyping Tool for Formative-Assessment Development in Problem-Based Learning Environments"

 # How to Use extractDTM_computeCosineValues.py
 ## Note: requires NLTK, NUMPY, and SCIPY packages